 The wine is gone.
 I have moved on to gin.

 Day 7: As I feared, the girl's symptoms are the same as her brother's, with the addition of her head spinning around and levitating above her bed.
 Also a kraken came aboard tonight and ate the last of the Girl Scout cookies.

 Day 8: Tonight my husband casually commented that the house is "a bit of a mess."
 He walked the plank. #PositiveVibesOnly

 Day 9: The child is still sick.
 I cannot recall the day or year.
 The gin is gone and I am now fermenting potatoes in a tub.

 Day 10: The girl is better.
-Once this would have brought me joy but after an ordeal such as the one I have endured I no longer feel feelings.
-One upside of my new hardness is that I can watch Legends Of The Fall without crying.
+Once this would have brought me joy, but after an ordeal such as the one I have endured, I no longer feel feelings.
+One upside of my new hardness is that I can watch Legends of the Fall without crying.

 Day 15: I beg your indulgence for my several days of missed entries.
 After my daughter's recovery, it would seem that I, too, fell ill.
 I say "seem" because I don't actually remember any of it.
 I am, however, aware that caring for my children these past days took all my paid time off, so I was required to go into the office during my violent illness.
-This delirium and exhaustion have left large and apparently permanent gaps in my memory, though I am certain I accomplished absolutely nothing during that time except delay my recovery and distract my coworkers with TikToks of talking cats in Slack.
+This delirium and exhaustion have left large and apparently permanent gaps in my memory, though I am certain I accomplished absolutely nothing during that time except delay my recovery and distract my co-workers with TikToks of talking cats in Slack.
 I hope to catch up with any work I was unable to accomplish this past week when my boss inevitably calls out in a few days, because there's no way I didn't infect the entire office when they forced me to go in.
 Arr.